needle-wang/sqlmap-gtk/README.md

 ## sqlmap-gtk
 sqlmap GUI, using PyGObject(gtk+3)

-support linux, test on Mint 20, kali 2020.4
+supports linux, test on Mint 20, kali 2020.4
 [sqlmap-wx](https://github.com/needle-wang/sqlmap-wx) on win, which needs to improve.
 sqlmap has port to python3.
 don't use python2 any more please.